p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 # Introduction

 This file contains description of the basic P4 programs, which were used to test the functionality of the P4-to-uBPF compiler.
-All tests have been run on the [Oko](https://github.com/Orange-OpenSource/oko) switch using the [Vagrant prepared for Oko](https://github.com/P4-Research/vagrant-oko).
+All tests have been run on the [Oko](https://github.com/Orange-OpenSource/oko) switch using [Vagrant prepared for Oko](https://github.com/P4-Research/vagrant-oko).

 Before any experiment the following commands need to be invoked: